pubnub/chat-engine-push-notifications/docs/notification-formatting/README.md

   * type: `String` or `Object`
   * required: **true**

-  When specified as string, it should be UTF-8 string and it will be presented in notification body.
+  When specified as a string, it should be UTF-8 string and it will be presented in notification body.
-  Configuration as object allow to specify and localize notification layout using next keys:
+  Configuration as object allows to specify and localize notification layout using the next keys:
     * `title`
       * type: `String`
       * required: **true**

-      It should be quick explanation of reason why this notification has been sent.
+      It should be a quick explanation of the reason why this notification has been sent.
 Shown in bold above notification `body` message.
     * `body`
       * type: `String`
       * required: **true**